Request access to information

 Freedom of information request disclosure log

-See our Freedom of information disclosure log for a list of information we have released in the last 12 months in response to requests made under the Freedom of Information Act 1982.
+See our Freedom of information disclosure log for a list of information we have released in the last 12 months in response to requests made under the Freedom of Information Act 1982 (FOI Act).

 Relationship between freedom of information and section 59 requests

-A person may make a request under section 59 of the Safety, Rehabilitation and Compensation Act 1988 and the provisions of the Freedom of Information Act 1982.
+A person may make requests under section 59 of the Safety, Rehabilitation and Compensation Act 1988 (SRC Act) and the provisions of the Freedom of Information Act 1982 (FOI Act).

-The main differences between section 59 and the Freedom of Information Act are that:
+The main differences between section 59 and the FOI Act are:

 - there is no requirement under freedom of information for the person requesting the information to have a personal interest in the matter